Evanna Lynch: 2022–present: Current and forthcoming projects

 In 2022, Lynch launched a podcast called Just Beings with psychologist Melanie Joy.

+In 2023, Lynch was cast to play Lucia Joyce in the film James and Lucia, a project by Robert Mullan about writer James Joyce and his daughter Lucia.
+The movie was originally planned to film in 2018 with Aidan Gillen as James.
+At the time of Lynch's casting, it was also announced that Rupert Friend had replaced Gillen.
+Lynch had previously performed the role of Lucia Joyce in both a short film and a rehearsed stage reading, and in a 2018 interview, she had characterized Lucia as "the only person I've connected to deeply in reading over the last few years."

+Her next lead role was set for the satirical film Influenced!, a modern take on Oscar Wilde's The Picture of Dorian Gray which was also announced in 2023.
+However, both films remained stalled following their casting announcements, with the James and Lucia project ultimately collapsing after Mullan's death in 2024.

 Lynch voiced the lead character in the 2024 animated film My Freaky Family (working title Being Betty Flood).
-Her next lead role will be in the satirical film Influenced!, a modern take on Oscar Wilde's The Picture of Dorian Gray.

-Lynch has been cast to play Lucia Joyce in the film James and Lucia, a project by Robert Mullan about writer James Joyce and his daughter Lucia that was originally planned to film in 2018 with Aidan Gillen as James.
-It was announced in 2023 that Rupert Friend had replaced Gillen while Lynch was cast as Lucia, reprising a role she previously performed in a short film and a rehearsed stage reading.
-Lynch stated in a 2018 interview that Lucia Joyce is "the only person I've connected to deeply in reading over the last few years."
+Also in 2024, she provided voiceover for Mercy for Animals' Voices of Hope ~ Words of Wisdom by Dr. Jane Goodall.

+In 2026, Lynch joined the cast of the Disney XD animated series Dragon Striker as the voice of Ameline, marking her first time working on a Disney property.

 Other ventures

 Charity work

 Lynch has participated in charity work, including with the Multiple Sclerosis Society of Ireland, in which she launched their MS Readathon fundraiser in 2010.
-Lynch is also a member of the Board of Advisors for the non-profit organisation, the Harry Potter Alliance (HPA).
+Lynch is also a member of the Board of Advisors for the non-profit organisation, The Harry Potter Alliance (HPA).
 With the HPA, she has supported same-sex marriage in Maine, taken part in a webcast fundraiser, written an article about body image and contributed to a fundraising book.

 As an ambassador for J. K. Rowling's charity Lumos, Lynch and her Harry Potter co-star and fellow Lumos ambassador, Bonnie Wright, travelled to Haiti in 2016 to learn about why there are 30,000 children living in orphanages, and met children who had been rescued from terrible conditions and reunited with their families.
 Lynch stated about charity work for children and families, "Without families and without love, children can't be children.
 The most important thing as a child is to be with your family.
 And you have to do everything you can to keep that family unit in place".

 Lynch contributed an essay to the 2018 book Feminists Don't Wear Pink and Other Lies, curated by Scarlett Curtis, whose royalties went to the United Nations charity Girl Up.